jperret21/jperret21.github.io/about.md

 # Summary

-I am Jules Perret, a PhD candidate in gravitational astrophysics at the Laboratoire Astroparticule et Cosmologie (APC, CNRS).
-My research focuses on Bayesian methods for the parameter estimation of gravitational waves originating from binary compact object systems, including Binary Neutron Stars (BNS), Binary Black Holes (BBH), and Neutron Star-Black Hole (NSBH) binaries.
-I am also a member of the LIGO-Virgo-KAGRA (LVK) collaboration and part of the collaboration Einstein Telescope to prepare the futur parameter estimation methods for the third generation of gravitationnal waves.
+I am **Jules Perret**, a PhD researcher and research engineer in gravitational astrophysics at the Astroparticle and Cosmology Laboratory (APC, CNRS).
+My work focuses on data analysis for the **LISA space mission**, combining Bayesian inference and advanced computational methods to extract astrophysical insights from gravitational-wave signals.

 I am particularly interested in numerical simulations applied to astrophysics.
 With my Master's degree from École Normale Supérieure Paris-Saclay - Université Paris-Saclay, I developed a strong interest in High-Performance Computing (HPC) and massive parallel development on CPU/GPU.